Ogiver12/Macro-Pad/README.md

 ### This repo contains the files to create a 3x3 macro pad
 ## Why
 **Why you need a macro pad**
-- It boosts your productivity
+- It makes you faster at using your pc
 - You can use it for hotkeys that you dont have space for on your normal keyboard
 - It can automate lots of things